-For example, a California employer who waits 15 days to send a terminated employee’s final paycheck won’t face any sanctions unless the employee takes action to collect the additional wages due to him as a result of the delay.
+For example, a California employer who waits 15 days to send a terminated employee’s final paycheck won’t face any sanctions unless the employee takes action to collect the additional wages due to him due to the delay.
 The employer will “get away with” violating the law, and the employee will miss out on the opportunity to receive fair compensation for the delay.

 In the case involving wrongful termination, a false statement in response to a claim for unemployment, or other issues, the employee may have additional claims against the employer.

-If an employer has not treated you fairly on termination, whether that means withholding of wages due, refusal to pay for accrued vacation time, or something more serious such as termination on the basis of race, sex, pregnancy or another protected classification, a California employment attorney can be your best source of information about how to protect your rights and pursue the compensation you deserve.
+If an employer has not treated you fairly on termination, whether that means withholding of wages due, refusal to pay for accrued vacation time, or something more serious such as termination based on race, sex, pregnancy, or another protected classification, a California employment attorney can be your best source of information about how to protect your rights and pursue the compensation you deserve.

 If you are dealing with an employer who has failed to pay you in time, contact Yarian & Associates at (844)291-1911 or fill out a contact form and speak to one of our knowledgeable staff regarding your legal rights.